 Carissa the announcer yelled out my name.
 She knew I was going for a PR and she asked me if I did it, all I could do is give her a thumbs up as I ran by.
 They congratulated me as I raised my hands in the air triumphantly and crossed over that sweet finish line.
 To be honest, I didn’t cry like I thought I would.
 I was so focused, and just so glad it was over, I don’t think I had the energy to cry!

 I stopped my Garmin and had to look down at it because I didn’t even see the clock as I went by.
-I had done it, 2:11, a near 4 minute PR in less than ideal conditions.
+I had done it, under 2:11, a near 4 minute PR in less than ideal conditions.
 I know a sub 2:10 would have easily been in my reach on a normal race day eating normal food the week before and without a 5k the day before, but regardless I was happy.
 I worked hard, and accomplished yet another goal.
 This is proof that no matter what injury you may get, or sickness you may deal with, you CAN come back stronger than before and reach your goals.

 We went into the tent for some breakfast (omelets, french toast, amazing bacon…yes please!) and had some champagne to celebrate.